What can we do about the NHS?

 There are a number of ways that you can get involved with our campaign.

 Join us at a meeting.
 We meet every 2nd Wednesday of the month fro 7pm at Huntingdonshire Community Church, 86A High Street, Huntingdon, and our meetings are open to all.
 We are a friendly bunch.

 We need community members from all walks of life to help stand up for our NHS and local services.
 We all have skills that can help – making posters, writing articles, attending meetings of the hospital boards and much, much more.

 Write to your MP.

 Jonathan Djanogly is Huntingdon’s MP.
-Write to him and tell him about your concerns regarding the recent takeover of Hinchingbrooke and let him know that you support our campaign to fight further cuts and dangerous changes to local services and the NHS as a whole.
+Write to him and tell him about your concerns regarding the changes taking place in the NHS – especially locally.

 Write to your Councillor.

 Contact your parish, District or County Councillor and tell them your concerns too.
 They are an important element in local democracy.